Free-RBF-KAN: Kolmogorov-Arnold Networks with Adaptive Radial Basis Functions for Efficient Function Learning: Numerical experiments

 \subsection{Functional approximation}

-Our first experiment examines the approximation of a nonsmooth function to illustrate the importance of adaptive meshing (see \cref{fig:nonsmt-rbfkanknot}).
-Following \cite{actor2025leveraging}, we consider the function:
+Our first experiment examines the approximation of a nonsmooth function to illustrate the importance of adaptive meshing.
+Following \cite{actor2025leveraging}, we consider the function defined for $(x,y) \in (0,1)^2$:

-We evaluate a compact neural network architecture with layer sizes [2, 5, 1] across serveral model variants: MLP, KAN, FreeKnots-KAN, RBF-KAN, and Free-RBF-KAN.
+We evaluate a compact neural network architecture with layer sizes [2, 5, 1] across several model variants: MLP, KAN, FreeKnots-KAN, RBF-KAN, and Free-RBF-KAN.
 FreeKnots-KAN~\citep{actor2025leveraging} introduces adaptive remeshing of the B-spline grid, enabling improved approximation accuracy compared to fixed-grid KANs.
 All models are trained using the LBFGS optimizer for 300 epochs with a learning rate of 1 on a regression dataset of 16,384 points processed in batches of 1,024.

-The results show that the RBF-KAN substaintially outperforms the standard KAN while using fewer parameters.
-Both FreeKnots-KAN and its RBF-based counterpart achieve similarly low test errors; however Free-RBF-KAN attains this accuracy fewer parameters, underscoring its efficiency.
-These findings demonstrate that replacing B-splines with RBFs with Gaussian kernels not only improves accuracy but also reduce model complexity.
+In \cref{tbl:nonsmooth}, the results show that the RBF-KAN substantially outperforms the standard KAN while using fewer parameters.
+Both FreeKnots-KAN and its RBF-based counterpart achieve similarly low test errors; however Free-RBF-KAN attains this accuracy with fewer parameters, underscoring its efficiency.
+These findings demonstrate that replacing B-splines with RBFs with Gaussian kernels not only improves accuracy but also reduces model complexity.
 Overall, RBF-KAN exhibits strong capability in approximating nonsmooth functions, with the Gaussian kernel providing the best performance among RBF variants considered.